fazcilli/Multi-chain-smart-contract-concurrency/README.md

 - In order to create copies of our template smart contract, go to http://127.0.0.1:5000/create?number=x (x=number of smart contracts, default=2)

 - In order to simulate a transaction, go to http://127.0.0.1:5000/simulate
+- To start a smart contract inter-communication experiment, go to http://127.0.0.1:5000/tps which will create a main and a backup smart contract which can only be updated if they communicate and confirm getting the same message.